 - Chocolate chips

-You can make these muffins in a regular metal baking tin, however I find that a silicone pan works really well because the muffins always come out cleanly.
+You can make these muffins in a regular metal baking tin, but I find that a silicone pan works really well!
+The muffins always come out cleanly, and the silicone helps prevent overbaking.
 You can also use silicone baking liners if you have those handy.
-I actually use this set, which has both.
+I actually have this set, which has both.

 What are some other easy meal prep recipes?